 Ishida looked off at the snow-covered hills beyond the moorlands.
 Then why are you following us?

 The gamblers had built a fire at the front edge of the mortuary shelter and distributed the rations for their midday meal.
-They had a cask of rice wine that they heated in an iron pot then dipped out with a ladle, and they had wine cups fashioned from of sections of green bamboo.
+They had a cask of rice wine they heated in an iron pot then dipped out with a ladle, and they had wine cups fashioned from of sections of green bamboo.

 Koda picked at the rations he'd been given, moving bits around in a simulation of eating.